What are the best practices for small business employers planning a return to the office or worksite?

 Is it legal to fire an employee for refusing to return to the office?

-In general, workers need to do the work that their employer requires to keep their job.
-If a worker does not want to return to the office after being called back to work, then there might not be any option but to let them go.
+In general, workers are required to do the work that their employer asks of them to keep their job.
+If a worker does not want to return to the office after being called back to work, there may not be any option but to let them go.
 But, keep in mind that employees with disabilities may request remote work as a reasonable accommodation, and in some situations, employers may need to allow it.

 Because of lingering uncertainty, employers should generally be cautious about terminating employees under these circumstances.
-Speaking with an attorney, as well as asking the employee why they are uncomfortable returning to the office, should occur before taking any disciplinary action.
+Speaking with a lawyer, as well as asking the employee why they are uncomfortable returning to the office, might be helpful before deciding on any disciplinary action.

 Can employers legally offer incentives for employees to come back to the workplace?